-No one is permitted to store personal items such as (but not limited to) bicycles, pushchairs, electric scooters, plants, pet cages, clothes airers, footwear, children's toys etc. in the communal areas.
+No one is permitted to store personal items, such as (but not limited to) bicycles, pushchairs, electric scooters, plants, pet cages, clothes airers, footwear and children's toys, in communal areas.

 The council is entitled to remove and dispose of items left in the communal areas in accordance with the provisions of Section 41 (3) of the Local Government (Miscellaneous Provisions) Act 1982.
-It can be considered a breach of the Tenancy/Lease Conditions for which we may take formal action.
+It can be considered a breach of the tenancy/lease conditions for which we may take formal action.